FNScence/CSAFAP-config-package/README.md

   >
   > `..\steamapps\common\Counter-Strike Global Offensive\game\csgo\cfg` ✅

+- Q6: Why does my sensitivity change to 1.0 and doesn't switch back my playing sens?
+  > Make sure you're NOT using the command `host_writeconfig` within your autoexec.

-- Q6: Which movement (strafing) config should I use?
+- Q7: Which movement (strafing) config should I use?
   > They all have their up- and downsides.
 It's best to try them out yourself and see which ones you prefer.
   >
   > Personally, I would recommend `autostop AD`, which is simple and effective.
 Even if you counter-strafe yourself, which you should, it will correct basically any mistakes.
   > If you're confident in your own counter-strafing, you can try `autostop WS nulls AD`, which will help when getting caught in diagonal movement and the nulls help a little extra.

-- Q7: How to calculate yaw/pitch values?
+- Q8: How to calculate yaw/pitch values?
   > $$ X = \frac{a}{s \cdot m\\_yaw} $$

   > X ... desired yaw/pitch value